pSpaces/Programming-with-Spaces/tutorial-tuple-spaces.md

-# 1. Programming with Tuple Spaces
+# 1. Programming with Spaces

 This chapter is a gentle introduction to programming with spaces.
 The chapter will focus on a particular kind of space, namely a tuple space, and will focus on sequential programming using a tuple space as an ordinary collection data structure (such as lists, sets, stacks and so on).
 The chapter is illustrated with a scenario where a couple of roommates (Alice, Bob, Charlie,) use a tuple space `fridge` to coordinate their activities.